csyers/cse30331/HW1/PartA.md

 The copy constructor and overloaded assignment operator serve a similar purpose.
 They are used so that an object of a class with dynamic memory is copied correctly.
-Instead of making copies of the pointers in one class to the new opbject, the copy constructor and assignment operator should allocate new memory for the new copy.
+Instead of making copies of the pointers in one class to the new object, the copy constructor and assignment operator should allocate new memory for the new copy.
+This allows the new object to have the correct value, but makes sure that it is not the same value (in terms of memory location) as the object being copied.
 The destructor is responsible for freeing dynamic memory to the heap.
 If one is not included, the object will continue to occupy heap memory, even when not in use.

 To submit, do: